joelyoshiya/Fetch_Rewards_Backend_Coding_Challenge/README.md

 # Receipt Processor - Joel Yoshiya Foster

+This is a webservice that processes receipts and returns the number of points earned.
+The service is built with Golang and the Gin Web Framework, and containerized with Docker.
+Tests are written with the Go testing package, as well as Testify and Dockertest.
+The service conforms to the API described in `api.yml`.

 ## Approach

 - Create a `Receipt` struct to hold the data from the inbound JSON
   - Bind the JSON to the `Receipt` struct
   - Perform validation on the inbound JSON
+  - Process points post-validation
 - Create a `Receipts` struct to hold a map of `ReceiptPoints` structs
   - Create a `ReceiptPoints` struct to hold the points for a receipt
-  - Efficient lookup of points for a receipt by ID
-  - Calculate the points for a receipt during processing
+    - keeps a receipt and its points tightly coupled in the same location
+  - A unique ID generated per valid receipt, with O(1) lookup

+Why process points during receipt processing?

-    - Makes GET requests to `/receipts/{id}/points` more efficient
+- Makes GET requests to `/receipts/{id}/points` more performant (assuming GET requests are more frequent than POST requests)
-    - Slightly less performant POST requests to `/receipts/process`, but better to do processing alongside validation
+- Slightly less performant POST requests to `/receipts/process`, but safer to process points immediately after validation.

 ## Assumptions

 - No persistence layer is required (for this exercise)
 - Negative prices, totals, and points are not inbound/outbound from the API
   - Have error handling to cover these cases
+- Assuming points tied to a receipt are immutable.

 ## Dependencies

-- Go version 1.18.3 darwin/amd64
+- Go version: go1.18.3 darwin/amd64
 - Gin Web Framework
 - Other dependencies are listed in `go.mod`